Comrades: Almost a Love Story: Release

 Comrades: Almost a Love Story was released in Hong Kong on 2 November 1996.
 The film grossed a total of HK$15,557,580 on its initial theatrical run in Hong Kong.

 The film was screened theatrically for the first time in nearly a decade at the Hong Kong International Film Festival in 2012 with a new 35 mm print supervised by director Peter Chan.
-The film will be shown at the 70th Venice International Film Festival in 2013.
+The film was shown at the 70th Venice International Film Festival in 2013.

 Initially the Mainland Chinese government put restrictions on the film, but they were lifted in 2015.
 As part of the Mainland Chinese release, Luhan recorded a new version of the song "Tian Mi Mi".
 Hua Hsu of The New Yorker states that the reasons why the film was restricted were "slight, couched in minor differences of speech and habit" and that "even the most ideological viewer would be hard pressed to interpret this as an aggressively political film."

 Reception

 The film was very well received in Hong Kong and Taiwan, winning best picture, director, and actress for the Hong Kong Film Awards, among other wins.
 Maggie Cheung's performance also won general acclaim.
 The movie was voted #11 of the Greatest Chinese Films of all time by the Chinese Movie Database and #28 of the 100 Greatest Chinese Films by the Hong Kong Film Awards.
 It is also listed in the 100 Greatest Chinese Films of the 20th Century by Asia Weekly Magazine.

+Richard James Havis of Asiaweek praised the film's "accomplished, oftentimes wry script", stating that it elevated the movie above the standard Hong Kong melodrama.
+In particular, he enjoyed Cheung's performance, believing that her "restraint" kept the film from becoming overly theatrical.

 In 2011, the Taipei Golden Horse Film Festival listed Comrades: Almost a Love Story at number 16 in their list of "100 Greatest Chinese-Language Films".
 The majority of the voters originated from Taiwan, and included film scholars, festival programmers, film directors, actors and producers.